Anatomy 001 - Introduction to Human Anatomy » Winter 2023 » CNS Anatomy Lecture Quiz

 C. the interior part of the cerebellum

-D. collections of cell bodies in the ganglia
+D. collections of cells bodies in the spinal cord

 Question #6